 - Region: Resources may be related to a specific part of the world, or could have global interest.

-- Language: In addition to English, the VRL includes resources in Arabic, Chinese, French, Indonesian, Portuguese, Russian, and Spanish.
+- Language: In addition to English, the VRL includes resources in Arabic, Chinese, French, Russian, Spanish, and more.

 - Resource type: Resources are typically categorized as: fact sheet; film/video; newsletter/article; PATH resource; peer-reviewed journal; presentation; report; training material; or website.